Henilv/IoT-app_sec/README.md

 # IoT: Application Security

 Here the goal is to create a sort of weather station that deploys various readings of sensors based on its selection and then deployed sensors through edge have vectors which need to be secured.
+Layered security from edge to processing to map the vectors that need security.

 It is part of the course application project for MS in Cybersecurity at Syracuse University.